ultrazohm/ultrazohm_sw/docs/source/mpsoc/ip_cores/uz_pmsmModel/uz_pmsmModel.rst

   \draw[->, dashed] (ghostnode) -| node {$\omega_{mech}$} (electrical);
   \end{tikzpicture}

-All time dependent variables are either inputs or outputs that are written/read by AXI (full).
+All time dependent variables are either inputs or outputs that are written/read by AXI4-full.
 That is, :math:`u_d`, :math:`u_q`, :math:`\omega_{mech}`, and :math:`M_L` are inputs.
 Furthermore, :math:`i_d`, :math:`i_q`, :math:`M_I`, and :math:`\omega_{mech}` are outputs.
 Note that :math:`\omega_{mech}` is an input as well as an output.
 The IP-Core has two modes regarding the rotational speed :math:`\omega_{mech}`:

-1. Simulate the mechanical system and calcualte :math:`\omega_{mech}` according to the equations above
+1. Simulate the mechanical system and calcualte :math:`\omega_{mech}` according to the equations in `Friction`_.
-2. Use the rotational frequency :math:`\omega_{mech}` that is written as an input (written by AXI)
+2. Use the rotational frequency :math:`\omega_{mech}` that is written as an input (written by AXI).

 When the flag ``simulate_mechanical_system`` is true, the rotational speed in the output struct is calculated by the IP-Core and the input value of the rotational speed has no effect.
 When the flag ``simulate_mechanical_system`` is false, the rotational speed in the output struct is equal to the rotational speed of the input.
 This behavior is implemented in the hardware of the IP-Core with switches.
 The input and output values are intended to be written and read in a periodical function, e.g., the ISR.

-In addition to the time dependent values, the PMSM model paramerters are configured by AXI.
+In addition to the time dependent values, the PMSM model parameters are configured by AXI.

 Driver reference
 ================